ARTWORK GUIDELINES IN NORTHWEST RALEIGH

 ACCEPTABLE FILE FORMATS IN ORDER OF PREFERENCE

-Requirements: Documents must be created and sent at 100% of final size, or the scale must be specifically labeled in the file name.
+Requirements: Documents must be created and sent at 100% of the final size, otherwise the scale must be specifically labeled in the file name.
 Colors and background images must bleed to edge of template.

 Color Space: We print in CMYK.
-Create your graphics in CMYK color with 8 bits/channel.
+Graphics must be created in CMYK color with 8 bits/channel.
 Do not use RGB.
 The use of RGB and other expanded color spaces will appear differently on your monitor than can be printed with our process ink system.

 Vector Specification: Fonts can vary from computer to computer.
 When a font is missing, the computer replaces it with a generic font.
 Artwork must be set-up as CMYK with all fonts outlined, and embed images.

 Resolution: Vector file formats are preferred.
 Raster images should be 150 DPI at 100% scale.
 The minimum acceptable resolution is 100 DPI at 100% scale.
 Images with lower resolution will look good on a monitor but will be quite soft when printed.

 Vinyl Cut Graphics: Artwork must be set up as vector files with fonts converted to outlines for all cut vinyl.
 Cutlines need to be created on a separate top layer in Illustrator and labeled cut line.